mjcolmenarez/todo2/README.md

-# todo2 — Minimal Django To-Do App
+# todo2 — To-Do App

 A compact, modern to-do app built with Django and SQLite.
 It focuses on a clean UI and two views for working with tasks: